Intellectual Property 101: What it is and How to Avoid a Lawsuit

 A registered design protects the whole product, or part of it, specifically the lines, contours, shape, colour, textures or material of the product or its embellishments.

-To be found guilty of intellectual property theft, someone has to intentionally copy it in the course of business, without the owner’s consent, whilst knowing the design is registered.
+To be found guilty of intellectual property theft, someone must intentionally copy it in the course of business without the owner’s consent, knowing the design is registered.
 The copying must produce a product exactly like the one in the design they stole, or very close with only a few tweaks.

-This type of intellectual property is granted by the government for a limited period of time.
-It is used to stop others from making, using, selling or importing the invention without the inventor’s consent.
+The government grants this type of intellectual property for a limited period.
+It stops others from making, using, selling or importing the invention without the inventor’s consent.

-When a patent is granted, which can take up to five years, the invention becomes the property of the inventor which they can sell or license to others if they wish.
+When a patent is granted, which can take up to five years, the invention becomes the inventor’s property, which they can sell or license to others if they wish.

-Because patents are granted by localised governments, a patent granted in the UK will only give the holder rights in the UK.
+Because localised governments grant patents, a patent granted in the UK will only give the holder rights in the UK.
 This will include the right to stop others from importing a version of it from another country.

 If someone decides to make, use, sell or import your invention without your consent, you can sue them for infringement and force them to pay you the money they earnt from its use.

 A trademark is any sign that distinguishes your goods and services from other companies.
-These signs could be words, logos, pictures, or a combination of them.
-It’s basically a signpost so that customers recognise where the product or service came from.
+These signs could be words, logos, pictures, or a combination.
+It’s a signpost so that customers recognise where the product or service came from.

 If someone uses your trademark without your consent, you can seek advice from a trademark attorney who can stop them from using it.
 They will negotiate a license on your behalf.

-Business to business trademark disputes is usually handled under civil law.
+Business-to-business trademark disputes are usually handled under civil law.
 However, you can include trading standards or the police if you wish to file a criminal charge for intellectual property crime.

 Should I Protect my Intellectual Property?

-In this article, we’ve given you the low-down on what intellectual property is, why you might need it, and what constitutes illegal use of it.
-If you want your ideas to be protected, especially if you run a business that will lose out financially if they’re copied, you should definitely protect your intellectual property.
+This article gives you the low-down on intellectual property, why you might need it, and what constitutes illegal use.
+If you want your ideas to be protected, especially if you run a business that will lose out financially if they’re copied, you should protect your intellectual property.